ermiasgelaye/pandas-challenge/README.md

 ### School Summary

-* An overview table that summarizes key metrics about each school created in the following metrics
+* An overview table that summarizes key metrics about each school was created in the following metrics
   * School Name
   * School Type
   * Total Students